danieljcave/p3-battleship/README.md

 This is due to the int input.
 I had tried to use a while true statement to only allow the correct characters to be able to be input, this then caused an issue with the input of the game and was unable to solve.

 ## Deployment
 The game was deployed to Heroku using Code Instutute's mock terminal.
-In order to deploy, the following steps were taken:
+To deploy, the following steps were taken:

 - Create a Heroku account
 - Choose Python as the primary development language